 The small bowel is an 8 m long, floppy tube, which makes managing problems challenging.
 However, new endoscopic techniques are changing this.
-Top gastroenterologist Dr Edward Despott, a specialist in double balloon enteroscopy, is here to explain:
+Top gastroenterologist Dr Edward John Despott, a specialist in double balloon enteroscopy, is here to explain:

 What are endoscopic procedures?